 Currently, we support renaming for the following terms:

 - Partner organizations

 - Indicator result comments

-Renaming parts of DevResults offers continuity with your organization's existing terminology, but it comes with drawbacks.
+Renaming these terms offers familiarity to your users, but it comes with drawbacks.
 These terms can only be renamed on your site, not in our Knowledge Base, Helpdesk, Release Notes, or webinars.
 Organizations must weigh the cost of introducing friction between their platform and support materials versus the benefit of keeping their existing terms.

-Please contact firstname.lastname@example.org if you'd like to rename one of these terms on your site, or if you'd like to suggest that we make other terms configurable.
-If you have other ideas to make DevResults more flexible to suit your needs or others', we'd love to hear about that as well.
-Check out our article about feature suggestions for more info.
+Please contact email@example.com if you'd like to rename one of these terms on your site, or if you'd like to suggest that we make other terms rename-able.

 Didn't answer your question?
 Please email us at firstname.lastname@example.org.